syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Getting-Started.md

 ---
-layout : post
+layout: post
-title : Getting Started with Syncfusion AutoComplete for Xamarin.Android description :  Learn here about getting started with Syncfusion Xamarin.Android Sfautocomplete its elements and more platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title: Getting Started with Syncfusion AutoComplete for Xamarin.Android
+description:  Learn here about getting started with Syncfusion Xamarin.Android Sfautocomplete its elements and more
+platform: Xamarin.Android
+control: SfAutoComplete
+documentation: ug
 ---

 # Getting Started with Xamarin.Android Sfautocomplete